Experience a multitude of colours & enjoy moments of pleasure

 Autumn well-being in the Bernese Oberland

-Take a stroll along the shores of Lake Thun with the autumn leaves rustling under your feet; the cooler air will make the mountain ranges appear to be closer.
+Take a stroll along the shores of Lake Thun or Lake Brienz with the autumn leaves rustling under your feet; the cooler air will make the mountain ranges appear to be closer.
 Breathe in the clear, clean autumn air and recharge your batteries before winter arrives.
 In autumn the region is blessed with a lot of sunny days and deep blue skies.
 Nonetheless, there are plenty of things to do should the weather be cold or foggy.
 You could indulge in some pampering in one of the wellness hotels overlooking Lake Thun or take a trip up a mountain on a mountain railway.
 From the top of the Niederhorn or the Niesen, you can look out over the sea of mist and enjoy the warming rays of sunshine on the restaurant terrace.
-Before heading off to one of the peaks in foggy weather, it is advisable to take a look at the mountain’s webcam, weather forecast and mountain railway timetable.
+Above the tree line, beautiful autumn hikes await you.
+On a sunny day, you can even hike to a mountain peak in a T-shirt and marvel at the magnificent view.
+The mirror-like mountain lakes, such as the Hinterburgseeli on the Axalp and the Burgseeli near Ringgenberg, are also particularly beautiful.

 Culinary highlights in the heart of Switzerland